njdbickhart/labnotes/project_notes/assembly_projects/Notes_20161026_dbick_cattle_assembly_validation.md

 for i in `ls *order.list`; do chr=`echo $i | cut -d'.' -f1`; echo $chr; sbatch --nodes=1 --mem=50000 --ntasks-per-node=4 --wrap="module load java/jdk1.8.0_92; java -Xmx49g -jar /mnt/nfs/nfs2/bickhart-users/binaries/CombineFasta/store/CombineFasta.jar order -i $i -o version_7_fixed_${chr}.fa -p 100"; done

 ```
+The autosome corrections are ready, but they're minor and we decided to delay the creation of this assembly fasta until the Hi-C data comes in.
+The big question is what to do with the X chromosome, as the linkage map and recombination map are little help here, and it is very difficult to assemble.

 <a name="snps"></a>
 ## SNP remapping and stats